 - Web Address - www.smcvt.edu

-Step Three: Then make a pros and con sheet for each.
+Step Three: Then make a pros and con sheet for each college.
 This step is sometimes tricky because you really don't know what you should put.
-Depending on your own factors some ideas I have would be: size, location, cost, sports, clubs, and perks.
+Depending on your interests and concerns some items you can put on the lists are: size, location, cost, sports, clubs, and perks.
 Perks is probably the hardest because you are thrown so much information about a school that you really don't know what may be considered a perk.
 For an idea, some of my perks for St. Mike's were: Housing for 4 years, Smuggs Ski Pass, MOVE and Wilderness Program, and a Chapel on campus.
 Your perks will probably be different but they should be something that stands out at you and will make your experience enjoyable.
 By visiting you may find a perk you didn't even know you wanted.

 Step Four: This is an option, but a highly suggested one.
 Visit the colleges again.
 You don't have to visit all of them again but the ones that are top of your list are highly encourage.
 When you visit this time you will most likely retain more of it because you are more interested.
-Also, you may come up with more questions based on the information on your lists.
+You may come up with more questions based on the information on your lists.
 When visiting, if you're interested think about requesting a lunch with a current student or meeting with a professor in your intended (or interested) major.
 If you don't have a major in mind you can still talk to a professor in any area just to get a feel of the college.

 Step Five: Hopefully you've narrowed down your choices and maybe even have made a decision.
 If you haven't then this is probably going to be the hardest step.
 My suggestion is look again at your lists, update the pros and cons, and let it sit for a day or two.
 If you can't stop thinking about a specific college or have more questions make a note.
-Get those unanswered questions answered.
+Get those unanswered questions answered!
 Then look again at your options and go with your gut.
 That is what I did and I love my school.
 A few more ideas to think about when making the decision are: Where do feel at home?, Where can you see yourself?, What do you want from a college experience?

 I hope these steps help and if there are any questions I may be able to answer you can post a comment or formspring me by clicking here!!
 I wish you the best of luck :-)